-Students are encouraged to buy the 'AQA GCSE Spanish: Viva Revision Guide and Workbook' which complements very well the course we use in lessons.
+Students will be encouraged to buy the revision guide and workbook which complement the course we will be using in lessons.

 Students will have the opportunity to watch films in Spanish (with English subtitles) in order to support their understanding of the language, culture and themes to be covered.
 There may also be the opportunity to take part in language conferences and cinema visits for relevant films.